Images of Strawberry Hemangioma (Infantile Hemangioma) (4)

 Strawberry Hemangioma (Infantile Hemangioma)

-Hemangiomas are harmless growths that are the result of rapidly dividing cells of the blood vessel walls known as endothelial cells.
-They appear shortly after birth and grow rapidly during the first year of life.
-They usually resolve on their own over the next few years.
-Hemangiomas can be many different colors, depending on where they are located.
-Superficial hemangiomas (also known as strawberry hemangiomas, due to their red color) are located in the top layer of skin.
-Those in the deeper layer of skin are called deep (cavernous) hemangiomas, and they can be blue or colorless.
-Most hemangiomas are limited to the skin.
-Children with multiple hemangiomas may have associated internal lesions involving the liver, lungs, or other internal organs.
-These are more serious in nature and are usually followed more closely by your child’s pediatrician.
+Infantile hemangiomas are common growths of blood vessels that appear shortly after birth and grow rapidly during the first year of life.
+They usually resolve on their own, shrinking and becoming flatter, over the next few years.
+Eventually, hemangiomas resolve completely or may leave just some blood vessels or some scarring on the skin.
+Most hemangiomas only affect the skin, but children with multiple hemangiomas may have associated internal lesions involving the liver, lungs, or other internal organs.
+These hemangiomas are more serious in nature and usually require close follow-up by your child’s medical professional.

 Who's At Risk?

 Hemangiomas affect about 10% of infants, and the risk is about 5 times higher in females than males.
-White infants and premature infants are at an increased risk for hemangiomas, as are infants born to mothers with an abnormal placenta.
-The risk is also raised in infants of women who had chorionic villus sampling during their prenatal period.
+White infants, premature infants, and low birthweight infants are at an increased risk for hemangiomas.

 Signs & Symptoms

-Seek medical care if your infant’s hemangioma changes in color, starts to bleed, appears infected, or appears to be blocking his or her vision, breathing, or feeding.
+Seek medical care if your baby’s hemangioma is large or growing, if it changes in color, starts to bleed, appears infected, or appears to be blocking their vision, breathing, or feeding.
+Also seek medical care if the hemangioma is in a cosmetically sensitive location, such as the face.
 Hemangiomas that are located in the diaper area or on the lower lip are particularly prone to bleeding, due to friction.